drscream/netbsd-kvm-image-builder/README.md

-# openbsd-kvm-image-builder
+# netbsd-kvm-image-builder

 **WARNING**: This is a work in progress and is more than likely not fully functional.

-This repo creates a custom OpenBSD install ISO and a KVM image for use in SmartOS and Triton.
+This repo creates a custom netbsd install ISO and a KVM image for use in SmartOS and Triton.

 ## Requirements

-This must be run on a OpenBSD machine or VirtualMachine.
+This must be run on a netbsd machine or VirtualMachine.

 ## Setup

 The following packages are required:

 ```
-pkg_add bash cdrtools git rsync
+pkgin in digest bash cdrtools git rsync
 ```

 ## Usage